 I enjoyed every aspect of the course.
 The balance between indoor and outdoor activities were perfect.
 Constant variety and interaction meant the day was stimulating and through provoking.
 I definitely have an appetite for more!

-The course will be run in Kinvara Co.Galway and out in the Burren, Co,Clare
+The course was run in Kinvara Co.Galway and out in the Burren, Co,Clare

-Potential teachers include Áine Bird, Kate Lavender, Gráinne Barron, Eugene Lambe, Brendan Dunford and Harry Jeuken:
+Teachers included Áine Bird, Kate Lavender, Gráinne Barron, Eugene Lambe and Brendan Dunford:

 - Kate Lavender is the Education and Conservation Officer for Burrenbeo Trust, she is in charge of the Burren Wild Child outdoor learning programme for primary schools.
 Prior to Burrenbeo, she was a Geography teacher.
 She is a member of the national Heritage in Schools panel.